ravendb/bootcamp/src/unit1/lesson4/README.md

 An important RavenDB concept is conventions.

 > Conventions are a series of policy decisions that have already been made for you.
-> They range from deciding which property holds the document id, to how the entity
+> They range from deciding which property holds the document ID, to how the entity
 > should be serialized to a document.

 A lot of thought and effort was put into ensuring you won't have to touch the conventions.
 But you can do it every time you need to.

-We will not touch RavenDB conventions right now, simply because we don't need to do it.
+We will not touch RavenDB conventions right now simply because we don't need to do it.
 If you want to know more, you can access the [RavenDB conventions documentation](https://ravendb.net/docs/article-page/latest/csharp/client-api/configuration/conventions/what-are-conventions).

-## Great job!
+## Great Job!

 The fourth lesson is done and you know a lot about the `DocumentStore`.